Invariants and representations of the $\Gamma$-graded general linear Lie $\omega$-algebras: Introduction

 There was also some research in different directions.
 We mention in particular that the paper \cite{CSO} gave a classification and construction of the finite dimensional simple modules for the Lie colour algebra $\fsl_2^c$.
 It revealed unexpected complexity of the representation theory of Lie colour algebras even in this simplest case (also see \cite{Rm} for further developments).
 Also the paper \cite{F} explored general aspects of representations of generic Lie colour (super)algebras from a ring theoretical perspective.

 Starting about 10 years ago, several research groups in mathematical physics have worked intensively on the subject.
-They have established a Lie colour (super)algebraic framework for parastatistics \cite{SV18, SV23, T, YJ} (also see \cite{Z24}), and developed colour supersymmetries in quantum mechanics \cite{AD, AIKT, AKT1, AKT2, BD} and quantum field theory \cite{Bruce, DA}.
-An important result was the construction of $\Z_2\times\Z_2$-graded extensions of the Liouville and Sinh–Gordon theories \cite{AIKT}, which retain integrability.
+A Lie colour (super)algebraic framework was established for parastatistics \cite{BFRT, SV18, SV23, T, Tf1, Tf2, YJ} (also see \cite{Z24}), and measurable effects of $\Z_2\times\Z_2$-graded paraparticles \cite{Tf1, Tf2}, and more generally of $\Z_2^n$-graded paraparticles \cite{BFRT}, were discovered theoretically (see \cite{Tf3} for a brief review and further references).
+Colour supersymmetries were developed in quantum mechanics \cite{AD, AIKT, AKT1, AKT2, BFRT, BD} and quantum field theory \cite{Bruce, DA}, and an important result obtained was the construction of $\Z_2\times\Z_2$-graded extensions of the Liouville and Sinh–Gordon theories \cite{AIKT}, which retain integrability.
 Another interesting discovery \cite{AKTT} was the $\Z_2\times \Z_2$-graded Lie algebra symmetries of the non-relativistic analogues of the Dirac equation known as L\'evy-Leblond equations (see \cite{Rm} and references therein for further developments).

-There have also been works developing aspects of Lie colour (super)algebras for particular grading groups like $\Gamma=\Z_2\times\Z_2$ with commutative factor $\omega(\alpha, \beta)= (-1)^{\alpha_1\beta_2\pm \alpha_2 \beta_1}$ (which is the same for both $\pm$), which are directly relevant to physical applications, see \cite{AI, ISV, Rm25, SV23, SV25b} and references therein.
+There have also been works developing aspects of Lie colour (super)algebras for particular grading groups like $\Gamma=\Z_2\times\Z_2$ with commutative factor $\omega(\alpha, \beta)= (-1)^{\alpha_1\beta_2\pm \alpha_2 \beta_1}$ (which is the same for both $\pm$), which are directly relevant to physical applications, see \cite{AI, AA, ISV, Rm25, SV23, SV25b} and references therein.
 Affine Lie colour (super)algebras have also been studied \cite{AIS, AS}.

 These new results have aroused considerable interest in Lie colour (super)algebras and related algebraic structures in mathematical physics, and call for a systematic development of their theory, especially those aspects relevant to physical applications.
-Such a theory will provide necessary tools for further exploration of physical applications of Lie colour (super)algebras, which continues to be a very active research area today, see, e.g., \cite{AIT, AIKT, SV25a, SV25b} and references therein.
+Such a theory will provide necessary tools for further exploration of physical applications of Lie colour (super)algebras, which continues to be a very active research area today, see, e.g., \cite{AIT, AIKT, BFRT, SV25a, SV25b} and references therein.

 {1.2.} A well known theorem of Scheunert \cite[Theorem 2]{Sch79} from the early days states that cocycle twistings can turn Lie colour (super)algebras into ordinary Lie (super)algebras, and this carries over to representations as well (also see \cite{MB}).
 A vast generalisation of Scheunert's cocycle twistings, referred to as bosonisation, was developed by Majid \cite{Ma} and others for algebras over braided tensor categories.
 A particularly interesting example is the quantum correspondences among (affine) Lie superalgebras developed in \cite{XZ, Z92, Z97}, which proved to be very useful for studying primitive ideals of universal enveloping algebras of Lie superalgebras \cite{Le}, and constructing vertex operator representations for quantum affine superalgebras \cite{XZ26}.